Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 1. **In `useReducer`** : **`type` is not strictly required** by the API, but it is a **common convention** and **recommended** for predictable state management.
 2. **In `Redux`** : **`type` is required** in every action. `type` is a core part of Redux and tells the reducer what action is being performed and how to update the state.

-## built-in hooks
-1. Hooks are built in functions which allow us to do as follows
-   - `useState`: manage state
-   - `useEffect`: perform side effects
-   - `useContext`: share data between components(avoid prop drilling)
-   - `useReducer`: predictive way to manage complex state
-   - `useCallback`, `useMemo`: optimize performance
-   - `useRef`: work with DOM elements(when no need re-rendering on change of values)
-   - and many more.
-2. All built-in book have `use` prefix.
-It's react way of indenfying hooks & apply hook rules

 ## Why React Component Names Should Be Capitalized
 In React, component names must be capitalized to distinguish them from regular HTML elements.
 Here's why: